A non-commutative Reidemeister-Turaev torsion of homology cylinders: A clasper surgery formula

 A graph clasper is an embedded surface in a $3$-manifold consisting of three kinds of constituents called leaves, nodes, and bands.
 By assigning vertices to leaves and nodes and assigning edges to bands, we obtain a uni-trivalent graph, which is similar to taking an inverse image in the surgery map in \cite[Section~2.2]{HaMa09}.
 Note that we consider a uni-trivalent graph without labels in univalent vertices.

 Let $G$ be a graph clasper of degree $d$, and let $J$ be the corresponding uni-trivalent graph.
-We denote by $E_U$ and $E_T$ the set of edges incident to univalent vertices and the set of half-edges contained in edges each of which connects two trivalent vertices, respectively.
-We also denote as $E(J)=E_U\cup E_T$.
+We write $E_U$ for the set of edges of $G$ incident to univalent vertices and $E_T$ for the set of half-edges of $G$ contained in edges which connect trivalent vertices, where a half-edge of $G$ is a piece obtained by cutting an edge of $G$ at its midpoint.
+We also denote by $E(J)=E_U\cup E_T$.
 The clasper $G$ can be decomposed into $Y$-graphs by \cite[Move~2]{Hab00C}, and there is a one-to-one correspondence between $E(J)$ and the set of leaves of the $Y$-graphs.

 In this paper, we endow every leaf and node in $G$ with orientations.
 An edge is said to be \emph{twisted} if the orientations of the nodes connected by the edge are not coherent.
 Unless otherwise stated, the visible side of a node is positively oriented in the figures of this paper.
 For $e\in E(J)$, we denote by $\alpha_e$ and $\beta_e$ a meridian and a longitude of the leaf, respectively (see Figure~\ref{fig:Y-graph}).
 Note that their orientations depend on the orientation of the node incident to $e$.
 Here, we care about only the conjugacy classes of $\alpha_e$ and $\beta_e \in \pi_1N(G)$, and do not specify the basepoint in $N(G)$.